These Hidden Things in Your Home May Be a Fire Hazard

 Keep your family and property safe by being mindful of these hidden fire dangers in your home.

 Every year people die because their smoke detectors didn’t go off during a fire.
 That’s usually because the batteries were dead (or had been removed to stop false alarms) or the detector was past its useful life or was located where occupants couldn’t hear the alarm.
-See how to check your smoke detector and why you need to write the date on your smoke detector.
+Be sure to check your smoke detector regularly, and consider writing the “last-checked” date on it.

-A towel or curtains hanging too close to an unattended stove can ignite.
+A towel or curtains hanging too close to an unattended stove is a fire hazard.
 The statistics: Cooking fires cause 23 percent of home fires and nine percent of deaths.
 The grease in an unattended frying pan catches on fire and ignites nearby combustibles, which in turn ignite curtains, cabinets or anything else in the vicinity.

 Potential Extension Cord Fire